iden3/r1csfile/doc/r1cs_bin_format.md

 ## Simple Summary

-This standard defines a standard format for a binery representation of a r1cs constraint system.
+This standard defines a standard format for a binary representation of a r1cs constraint system.

 ## Abstract

 ## Motivation

-The zero knowledge primitives, requires the definition of a statment that wants to be proved.
-This statment can be expressed as a deterministric program or an algebraic circuit.
-Lots of primitives like zkSnarks, bulletProofs or aurora, requires to convert this statment to a rank-one constraint system.
+The zero knowledge primitives, requires the definition of a statement that wants to be proved.
+This statement can be expressed as a deterministic program or an algebraic circuit.
+Lots of primitives like zkSnarks, bulletProofs or aurora, requires to convert this statement to a rank-one constraint system.

 This standard specifies a format for a r1cs and allows the to connect a set of tools that compiles a program or a circuit to r1cs that can be used for the zksnarks or bulletproofs primitives.